quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/4g-module/README.md

 ``````

+Please make sure to review the script and ensure that it matches your system's configuration and requirements before running it.
+Remember to replace <**apn**> with the actual provider apn.

 After running the script, the GPRS internet connection should be automatically set up and initiated as a systemd service.
 Here's how you can check and manage the connection:

 **Check Status of GPRS Service**: